blackpuppy/docs/en/views.rst

 - To create XML or JSON webservices you can use the :doc:`views/json-and-xml-views`.
-- To serve protected files, or dynamically generated files, you can use :doc:`views/media-view`
+- To serve protected files, or dynamically generated files, you can use :ref:`cake-response-file`.
-- To create multiple themed views, you can use :doc:`views/themes`
+- To create multiple themed views, you can use :doc:`views/themes`.

 View Templates
 ==============